gom9000/SMFN/docs/smfn-guide-physical-modelling.md

 - A **dynamical law** is a `DifferentialEquationProblem<Complex, Vector<Complex>>` representing the time-dependent Schrödinger equation.
 - A **measurement** is an inner product operation evaluated on an `InnerProductVectorSpace<Complex, ?>`.

+The Pauli matrices ($\sigma_x, \sigma_y, \sigma_z$) and the identity are available as ready-to-use constants in `Pauli`, for building simple two-level Hamiltonians and observables without constructing the matrices by hand.

 ### `Observable`
 Physical observables must yield real eigenvalues.
 Rather than checking for real spectra at measurement time, `Observable` enforces the Hermitian symmetry constraint ($A = A^\dagger$) at construction time using the matrix properties.